bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Other nodes
 ^^^^^^^^^^^

 Now, review computes nodes and logins nodes in respectively files cluster/nodes/iceberg1/computes.yml and cluster/nodes/iceberg1/logins.yml.
-Sames rules apply.
+Same rules apply.
 You can also add more nodes, or if you have for example multiple type of equipments for computes nodes or login nodes, add another equipment group this way:

 .. code-block:: yaml